ActivityWatch/docs/api-reference.rst

 The aw_transform package contains transforms used in the query language.

 .. note:: Their function signatures and return types may deviate from how the transforms are actually implemented in the query language.
-For more details, see `aw_analysis.query2_functions`
+For more details, see `aw_query.functions`

 .. automodule:: aw_transform
    :members:
    :undoc-members:

-aw_analysis
+aw_query
 -----------

-The `aw_analysis` package specifies the functions available in query2.
-They are often based on an underlying function in `aw_transform`.
+The `aw_query` package contains the interpreter for the query language and registers the standard functions, usually based on Python implementations of them available in `aw_transform`.

-.. automodule:: aw_analysis
+.. automodule:: aw_query
    :members:
    :undoc-members:

-.. automodule:: aw_analysis.query2_functions
+.. automodule:: aw_query.functions
    :members:
-   :exclude-members: q2_function, TQueryFunction
+   :exclude-members: q2_function, q2_typecheck, TQueryFunction
    :undoc-members: